vuralevren/altogic-auth-next13/README.md

 ```

 ### Profile Page (Client Side)
-On this page, we will show the user's profile, and We will use fetch function to call our `sign-out API`.
+On this page, we will show the user's profile, and we will use fetch function to call our `sign-out API`.

 We will remove session and user info from state and storage if the signOut API return success.
 The user will be redirected to the login page.